con-jo-ry/root_comm_task/README.md

-## MAtching Root Texts and Commentaries
+## Matching Root Texts and Commentaries

 This repository contains training data for a downstream task aimed at identifying commentarial passages on a given root text.